How a Reluctant Student Fell in Love with Costa Rica While Studying Abroad

-Three years later I’d hope to do the same and study abroad somewhere European and fabulous.
-Much to my dismay I found out my program only offered one option to study abroad: Costa Rica.
+Three years later, I’d hope to do the same and study abroad somewhere European and fabulous.
+Much to my dismay, I found out my program only offered one option to study abroad: Costa Rica.

 I definitely wouldn’t have chosen Costa Rica if given a choice.
 I simply wasn’t educated about it and had no idea what landscape it offered or what the people there were like.

 I was enrolled at the University of Maryland (UMD), in a four-year Landscape Architecture program.
-The program was something I started after I transferred from another school in New York, my sophomore year.
+The program was something I started after I transferred from another school in New York, in my sophomore year.
 Thus I was already “late” to the program, which meant I would graduate in my fifth year of college, not my fourth.

 Landscape Architecture was (and still is) a very small and select major at UMD, with about 20 graduating students per class in a university of over 40,000 students.
 Thus, classes were given sequentially and there wasn’t an option to double up on courses or studios we had to participate in to cut down on the four years.

-The Program in Costa Rica
+The Study Abroad Program at Monteverde Institute in Costa Rica

 The amount of time we would be in Costa Rica was ten weeks.
 We’d have two sessions in that time separated but a few days off to explore the area.

-Monteverde Institute was the name of the university we’d be at everyday.
+Monteverde Institute was the name of the university we’d be at every day.
 It was a small school with a series of just a few buildings.
-Our studio was gorgeous and I felt like a Care Bear: we pretty much worked in the “clouds” amongst the cloud forest that is that city each day.
+Our studio was gorgeous, and I felt like a Care Bear: we pretty much worked in the “clouds” amongst the cloud forest that is that city each day.

 The program consisted of 18 American students who were in one of three areas of study: Architecture, Landscape Architecture, and Urban Planning.

 They had two children we could communicate through, a daughter who was ten years old at the time and a son who was eight.
 It was great for them to practice their English; I tried to learn Spanish the best I could in a short amount of time.

 Getting to school was simple and beautiful: we walked!
 The person who lived the furthest away would start his or her walk early in the morning and pick up the people who lived along the main road as we all drew closer to the school.
-The dirt road (which was often muddy during rainy season) took us past some incredible landscapes each day.
+The dirt road (which was often muddy during the rainy season) took us past some incredible landscapes each day.

-Days and Weekends

-Our weekdays studying abroad in Monteverde, Costa Rica
+Days and Weekends Studying Abroad in Monteverde, Costa Rica

 Whereas I heard about friends’ experiences studying abroad who said classes were a joke and they lived there to travel the area and attend class occasionally, we worked really hard.
-We were only able to travel on the weekends if we finished our work; classmates and I worked a few weekends as needed to finish projects.
+We could only travel on the weekends if we finished our work; classmates and I worked a few weekends as needed to finish projects.

 We had a week at the start of the program to get acquainted with one another and the area, touring places like Arenal and Playa Manuel Antonio on the way north to our new home for the next few weeks.
-We moved in with our families when we arrived to Monteverde and got situated there.
+We moved in with our families when we arrived in Monteverde and got situated there.

 What’s Monteverde Like?

-We were there during June, July and August, which is part of the rainy season.
+We were there during June, July, and August, which is part of the rainy season.
 It certainly rained a bit each day though it wasn’t anything terrible.
-As washing machines and dryers, especially, consume a lot of energy clothes are often washed then hung to dry.
+As washing machines and dryers consume a lot of energy, clothes are often washed and then hung to dry.